PS2U/TechNote/system-design/designing-data-intensive-applications/ch4.md

 An encoded record is just the concatenation of its encoded fields.
 Each field is identified by its tag number (the numbers 1, 2, 3) and annotated with a datatype (e.g., string or integer).
 If a field value is not set, it is simply omitted from the encoded record.

-You can change the name of a field in the schema, since the encoded data never refers to field names, but you cannot change a field’s tag, since that would make all existing encoded data invalid.
+You can change the name of a field in the schema, since the encoded data never refers to field names, but you cannot change a field's tag, since that would make all existing encoded data invalid.

 **Forward Compatibility**

 You can add new fields to the schema, provided that you give each field a new tag number.
-If old code tries to read data written by new code, including a new field with a tag number it doesn’t recognize, it can simply ignore that field.
+If old code tries to read data written by new code, including a new field with a tag number it doesn't recognize, it can simply ignore that field.
 The datatype annotation allows the parser to determine how many bytes it needs to skip.

 **Backward Compatibility**